umassd-dataviz/CIS-470-TermTest/ErrorCorrectionReport.md

   - <span style="color:red;">"Error 03 - Invalid blood pressure readings: Must be positive and systolic > diastolic."</span>"
   NOTE: This presents an issue where if you check if they are equal, should throw an error according to the requirements, but not the test cases for min and max.
 To rectify this you have to make sure that the Equal case and test 7 & 8 of BVA do not throw an error as to test mins and maxs they must be equal as to not throw an error for systolic being greater than diastolic
-Line 25: There must be a check for the maximum in order for max vlaue test cases to be applied
+Line 25: There must be a check for the maximum in order for max vlaue test cases to be applied Line 38: change from systolic >= 160 to systolic < 180 Line 40: changed from > 180 to >= 180
+Line 49: change from diastolic >= 100 to distolic < 110
+line 51: changed from > 110 to >= 110
+Added test coverage for ECP